China Travel Guide

 • Triple Room: room with three beds.

-• Executive Standard Room: the room has usually one double bed, a business center and coffee bar.
+• Executive Standard Room: the room usually has one double bed, a business center and coffee bar.
 Most star-rated hotels allocate several floors as executive room floors.

 • Business Standard Room: room with two single beds or one double bed.
 Computer, secretarial services and other work-related facilities are included.